CURRENT THREATS TO PUBLIC MEDIA

 - WNYC’s first-of-its-kind local daily news podcast NYC NOW has filled the gap for on-demand local news in NYC.

-- On his daily call-in show, Brian Lehrer serves as the moral compass of our city, bringing listeners, thinkers, experts, and lawmakers together in direct conversation.
+- On his daily call-in show, Brian Lehrer serves as the town square of our New York City, bringing listeners, thinkers, experts, and lawmakers together in direct conversation.

 - A recent CPB grant allowed us to bring on a new Capitol reporter as part of the New York Public News Collaborative, through which our statehouse reporting from Albany is shared with public media outlets all across the state.